Facilities and Accommodation

 When you’re at University you need to take care of the basics, including food and sleep.
 Keble College has some of the best student accommodation in Oxford and a range of places to eat – including an awesome dining Hall.

-It’s important for students to have as clear an idea as possible of the likely costs of their course, so we fix room rents for all three years and publish them in advance.
+It’s important for students to have as clear an idea as possible of the likely costs of their course.
 You can see the rents for the current first year in our Financial Guide (pdf).
 The standard of the rooms is uniformly high (as is recognised in the annual survey of student satisfaction levels, where we’re regularly in the top five).
 Not all rooms are the same.
 They differ in bathroom facilities (ensuite vs shared), size (large vs standard) and aspect (quad facing vs street facing).

 A typical student room in Liddon Quad